Elizabeth Paton: Association with Robert Burns

-When baby "bonnie Betty" was born Burns expressed fatherly tenderness, forgetting his earlier masculine posturing.
+When baby "bonnie Betty" was born, Burns expressed fatherly tenderness, forgetting his earlier masculine posturing.
 In a Poet's welcome to his 'Love-begotten Daughter' or alternatively 'his bastard wean' we find:

 No poems seem to have been inspired directly by Elizabeth Paton, but she may have been in the poet's mind when he wrote "The Rantin' Dog."
 A few lines in Burns's first Commonplace Book dated September 1784 relate to her.

 In 1784, in the song "O Tibbie, I hae seen the day", which were addressed to Isabella Steven, the daughter of a Tarbolton farmer, Burns addresses her with:

 In this piece the poet may have been referring to Elizabeth as the "lass beside yon park" although he never confirms this.

+Elizabeth Bishop

+Elizabeth Bishop (22 May 1785 – 8 January 1817) was Robert Burns's first child following an affair with Paton.
+Elizabeth married John Bishop, factor to the Baillie of Polkemmet, also recorded as an innkeeper, and had seven children.
+Elizabeth died aged 31, possibly during childbirth.

+Elizabeth Bishop lived as a child at Mossgiel Farm, under Burns's mother's care, until Robert Burns's death.
+She then returned to her own mother, who was by this time married to John Andrew, a ploughman.
+At the age of twenty-one, Elizabeth received two hundred pounds from the money raised for the support of Burns's family.

+When Burns contemplated emigration to Jamaica, he made over his heritable property and the profits from the 'Kilmarnock Edition' of his poems to his brother, Gilbert Burns, to enable him to bring up Elizabeth as if she was one of his own.